ghc/ghc/docs/users_guide/ghci.rst

     Opens an editor to edit the file ⟨file⟩, or the most recently loaded module if ⟨file⟩ is omitted.
 If there were errors during the last loading, the cursor will be positioned at the line of the first error.
-The editor to invoke is taken from the ``EDITOR`` environment variable, or a default editor on your system if ``EDITOR`` is not set.
+The editor to invoke is taken from the :envvar:`EDITOR` environment variable, or a default editor on your system if :envvar:`EDITOR` is not set.
 You can change the editor using :ghci-cmd:`:set editor`.

 .. ghci-cmd:: :etags